pierre-rouleau/p4.el/README.rst

 The user setting ``p4-password-source`` tells ``p4.el`` what to do when Perforce requires a password.
-By default it prompts you for a password, but it can be configured to fetch your password from your system's password manager.
+By default it prompts you for a password, but it can be configured to fetch your password from your system’s password manager.

 #.
 On OS X, ``p4.el`` can automatically fetch your Perforce passwords
    from the login keychain.
-For each Perforce account, use Keychain Access to create an application password where the "Account" is the Perforce user name (``P4USER``) and "Where" is the Perforce server setting (``P4PORT``).
-Then in Emacs, customize the user setting ``p4-password-source`` and select "Fetch password from OS X Keychain."
+For each Perforce account, use Keychain Access to create an application password where the “Account” is the Perforce user name (``P4USER``) and “Where” is the Perforce server setting (``P4PORT``).
+Then in Emacs, customize the user setting ``p4-password-source`` and select “Fetch password from OS X Keychain.”

 #.
 If your system is supported by the keyring_ Python module, then
    install that module (it is installed by default on Ubuntu) and for